Sri Lanka is a sheet of bubble wrap.

 All that said, it’s still South Asia.
 Many people I meet backpacking in Sri Lanka who are fresher to the game can still find it overwhelming.
 Expect some uncomfortable stares, moments of utter confusion, and personal boundaries occasionally being crossed.

 Travelling between the bubbles is easy as kottu!
-The travel places in Sri Lanka are accompanied by numerous public and private transport options and the setup is pretty straightforward:
+The many places in Sri Lanka to visit are accompanied by numerous public and private transport options and the setup is pretty straightforward:

 - North for many of the cultural things to do in Sri Lanka.